Ultraviolet freeze-in baryogenesis: Concrete Realizations of UV freeze-in baryogenesis

 \subsection{Scalar DM}

 We consider a simple extension of the SM by two heavy vector-like leptons $F_{1,2}$, which are singlets under $SU(3)_c\times SU(2)_{\LH}$ but carry hypercharge, and by a complex gauge-singlet scalar $\varphi$ which will play the role of our frozen-in DM candidate.
-We will focus on the following interaction Lagrangian
+We will focus on the following interaction Lagrangian~\footnote{Note that the symmetries allow additional operators, including the -- lower dimension -- Higgs portal~\cite{Burgess:2000yq} (for a review on its implications see, \eg~\cite{Lebedev:2021xey}).
+A study including such operators is beyond the scope of this work.}

 where $e$ denotes a SM charged lepton.
 Such interactions can be motivated by assuming that some heavy scalar mediator, connecting pairs of DM particles with a SM lepton along with an exotic one, has been integrated out.
 DM stability can be ensured by imposing a $\mathbb{Z}_3$ symmetry under which the $F_i$'s and $\varphi$ are charged according to the assignments summarized in Table \ref{tab:d5_quantum_numbers}.